Frequently Asked Questions

 A: That's a fundamental element in my work.
 Loving acceptance is the glue that integrates parts of the self that are split off from each other.

 There are more active techniques that I use as well.
-They include visualization, breathwork, energy healing, discovering past lives, and many others.
+They include visualization, breathwork, energy healing, discovering past lives, physical exercises, working with spirit guides, and many others.

 Q: Who is your ideal client?

 A: I love working with clients who are trying to share their light with the world.
 They are interested in spirituality and personal growth.
-At the same time they are willing to face the darkness in themselves, which allows fundamental shifts to occur in their personality and life.
+At the same time, they are willing to face the darkness in themselves, which allows fundamental shifts to occur in their personality and life.
+I especially understand meditators, starseeds, psychics, writers, and seekers of all sorts.

 Q: Um, I'm not sure I want to change my personality.
 I just want to feel better.